 Michael is a Chartered Accountant, graduate of the Australian Institute of Company Directors and a certificated member of Chartered Secretaries of Australia.

-Glennda Scully possesses over 30 years' experience across a range of sectors including industry, public practice and academe.
+Glennda possesses over 30 years' experience across a range of sectors including industry, public practice and academe.

 Having held several management roles in policy design, financial management, risk management, corporate governance and strategic planning, Glennda held the position of Head of School of Accounting at Curtin University for eight years.

 Glennda is the current Chair of the WA regional council and Fellow of the Chartered Accountants Australia and New Zealand.

 Jan is a social worker by profession and graduated from the University of Western Australia with a Bachelor of Arts and Master's Degree in Social Work.